arhadthedev/arhadthedev/README.md

 ### Hi 👋

 I am **Oleg Iarygin**, a master of Computer Science who builds up a portfolio here and resolves use case pains in other projects.
-Also I have a miraculous ability to use stuff in unintended ways without being aware of it, so I constantly meet lags and crashes.
+Also, I have a miraculous ability to use stuff in unintended ways without being aware of it, so I constantly meet lags and crashes.

 - 🔭 I’m currently working on making [the Python repository](https://github.com/python/cpython) more convenient from novice standpoint.
 - 🌱 I’m currently learning Open CASCADE Technology library (aka OCCT).
-- 👯 I’m looking to collaborate on old `python/cpython` issues to reduce the issue counter below 999.
+- 👯 I’m looking to collaborate on old `python/cpython` issues to reduce the issue count below 999.
-- 💬 Ask me about mitigation of C qirks, how to port a static site to an ad-hoc Python generator, and how to preserve sanity in the process.
+- 💬 Ask me about mitigation of C quirks, how to port a static site to an ad-hoc Python generator, and how to preserve sanity in the process.
 - 📫 How to reach me:
   oleg@arhadthedev.net or